rinaldilucas/mean-task-manager/README.md

 -   Virtual scrolling feature implemented on tables
 -   Search and ordering features via the database to minimize requests
 -   AJAX requests used for pagination
--   JWT implementation with refresh token on Redis
+-   JWT implementation with refresh token on Redis and cookies using strict mode
 -   Feature to blacklist access token which as logouted and refresh token already used
 -   Authentication and role guard features added
+-   Example using resolver guard to retrieve data
+-   Interceptor modules added to verify bearer token, errors, and headers language
--   Password encryption feature implemented
+-   Password encryption using web best practices
 -   Error handlers implemented throughout the project to improve readability and correctly throw HTTP errors and messages when necessary, making it easier to plug-in frontend, backend or database individually
 -   Front-end validation on requests and inputs
 -   Backend (API) validation on controllers and routes using express-validator, which improves error readability using third-party software such as Insomnia and Postman